Get Started with Tableau CRM for Sales

 Learn How to Create and Use Sales Analytics

 In this trail, you’ll take the first steps down that agile path by creating and using Sales Analytics.
 We’ll do some hand-holding, but you probably won’t need much!
-Be sure you’ve already gone through the previous Trailhead module, Analytics Apps Basics, so you’re familiar with apps.
+Be sure you’ve already gone through the previous Trailhead module, Tableau CRM Apps Basics, so you’re familiar with apps.
 We assume you have a Salesforce Developer Edition account, which you set up there.

 Before jumping into the next unit where you’ll create your own version of the app, take a few minutes to work your way closer to the Sales Analytics Trailhead badge by answering the challenge questions.